gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 ## Assemble Digit One

-Follow the instructions from the **Digit 0, 2, & 3** PCB assembly to assemble **Digit 1** on the controller PCB.
+This section will guide you through following the relevant instructions from the **Digit 0, 2, & 3** PCB assembly to assemble **Digit 1** on the controller PCB.

 1. On the front face of the controller PCB, [add the 16 pin headers](digitpcbassembly.md#add_the_16_pin_headers) as previously completed for the digit PCBs.
-Note the highlighted sections in the picture below that you'll add an additional (5th) 16 pin header to the controller PCB.
+Note the highlighted sections in the picture below that you'll add an additional, 16 pin header to the controller PCB.
 Don't forget to snip all the pins flush on the back side of the controller PCB, resolder each snipped pin to a smooth bead, then remove the flux with a cotton dabbed with isopropyl alcohol.
 ![1-controllerpcb](../img/controllerpcb/1-controllerpcb.webp)
 1. On the front face of the controller PCB, [add the 28 5mm LEDs](digitpcbassembly.md#add_the_28_leds) as previously completed for the digit PCBs.
 Be sure to insert the LED anode (long pin) into the through hole marked with a **+**.
 Do not solder the 5mm LED into the **Top-LED1** or **LWR-LED1** location on the controller PCB.
-Instructions later in this section will detail how to install the 3mm LEDs into the "Top-LED1" and "LWR-LED1" locations.
+Instructions later in this tutorial will detail how to install the 3mm LEDs into the "Top-LED1" and "LWR-LED1" locations.
 Finish soldering the 28 5mm LEDs by snipping all the pins flush on the back side of the controller PCB, resolder each snipped pin into a smooth bead, then remove the flux with a cotton dabbed with isopropyl alcohol.
 ![2-controllerpcb](../img/controllerpcb/2-controllerpcb.webp)
 1. On the back face of the controller PCB, [add the motor pins](digitpcbassembly.md#add_the_motor_pins).
-Note the highlighted sections in the picture below that there are two additional motor pins (pairs) you'll need to add, and an additional 3-pin connector for the Digital Humidity Temperature (DHT) sensor.
+Note the highlighted sections in the picture below that there are two additional motor pins (pairs) you'll need to add for the colons, and an additional 3-pin connector for the Digital Humidity and Temperature (DHT) sensor.
 Don't forget to snip all the pins flush on the back side of the controller PCB, resolder each snipped pin to a smooth bead, then remove the flux with a cotton dabbed with isopropyl alcohol.
 ![3-controllerpcb](../img/controllerpcb/3-controllerpcb.webp)

 ## Colon Segments LEDs

-In addition to the soldering equipment you needed when previously mounting the 5mm flat top LEDs, you'll need the two 3D printed colon segments, label **A** in the diagram below, as fabricated in the [3D print the display parts](../createandorder/3dprints.md) document.
+In addition to the soldering equipment you needed when previously mounting the 5mm flat top LEDs, you'll need the two 3D printed colon segments, labeled **A** in the picture below, as fabricated in the [3D print the display parts](../createandorder/3dprints.md) document.

 ![6-controllerpcb](../img/controllerpcb/6-controllerpcb.webp)

-1. Following label **B** in the diagram above, insert the 3mm flat top LEDs into **Top-LED1** and **LWR-LED1** on the front face of the controller PCB.
+1. Following label **B** in the picture above, insert the **3mm** flat top LEDs into **Top-LED1** and **LWR-LED1** on the front face of the controller PCB.
 Follow the same 5mm LED install process and be sure to insert the long lead anode of the LED into the **+** through hole.
-2. Following the diagram below, slide the colon segments over the 3mm LED.
+2. Following the picture below, slide the colon segments over the 3mm LED.
 Note the lower base of the LED lense may need to be lightly sanded with 300 grid sandpaper if it does not easily slide into the colon segment.
 ![7-controllerpcb](../img/controllerpcb/7-controllerpcb.webp)
-3. On the back side of the controller PCB, align the colon segment so its square base is positioned into the square hole of the PCB.
+1. On the back side of the controller PCB, align the colon segment so its square base is positioned into the square hole of the PCB.
 ![8-controllerpcb](../img/controllerpcb/8-controllerpcb.webp)
-4. Solder the 3mm LEDs into place.
+1. Solder the 3mm LEDs into place.
 ![9-controllerpcb](../img/controllerpcb/9-controllerpcb.webp)
-5. Optionally you can use a metric ruler to verify the LEDs protrude perpendicular from the PCB and are 14mm from the PCB to the top of the lens of the LED.
+1. Optionally you can use a metric ruler to verify the LEDs protrude perpendicular from the PCB and are 14mm from the PCB to the top of the lens of the LED.
 This optional step insures the proper length of the 3mm LEDs.
 ![10-controllerpcb](../img/controllerpcb/10-controllerpcb.webp)

 ## PNP and NPN transistors

-1. Following the diagram below, solder the s8550D PNP transistor into the through hole (mis-) labelled 2N8550 on the front face of the controller PCB.
+1. Following the picture below, solder the s8550D PNP transistor into the through hole (mis-) labelled 2N8550 on the front face of the controller PCB.
 When inserting the transistor's pins into the through holes, be sure to orient the transistors so the flat face matches the silk screen on the PCB as held by the tweezers in the picture.
 ![4-controllerpcb](../img/controllerpcb/4-controllerpcb.webp)
-1. Following the diagram below, solder the 2N2222A PNP transistor into the though hole labelled 2N2222 on the front face of the controller PCB.
+1. Following the picture below, solder the 2N2222A PNP transistor into the though hole labelled 2N2222 on the front face of the controller PCB.
 ![5-controllerpcb](../img/controllerpcb/5-controllerpcb.webp)

 ## Headers for the Pico and PicoW